Roving bridge: History

 There is a stone turnover bridge at Hyde on the Peak Forest Canal.
 It is next to a road bridge, both of which were built in 1804 and are grade II listed.
 The towpath bridge has a spiral ramp on its western side, while the parapet walls have cast-iron panelling.
 There is a well-preserved example of a split bridge on the Stratford-upon-Avon Canal at Old Stratford and Drayton, just to the south of lock 43, which is part of the Wilmcote flight of 11 locks.
 The parapets at the sides are of brick with stone coping stones, while the central section is of cast iron, with a slot between the two halves.
 It dates from 1814, and was a feature of the canal as constructed, although the brick abutments have been repaired several times subsequently.

 Bridges were also necessary at canal junctions and where the towpath was interrupted by side arms.
 These are strictly speaking side bridges, but they are often referred to as roving bridges.
 Well-known ones occur at Hawkesbury Junction where the Oxford Canal meets the Coventry Canal, and at Haywood Junction where the Staffordshire and Worcestershire Canal joins the Trent and Mersey Canal.
 The Birmingham Canal Navigations has many examples, mainly of cast iron, which date from the 1820s when Thomas Telford made large changes to the system.
 The bridges were produced by the Horseley Ironworks at Tipton.
 Two examples span the junctions with the Rotton Park Loop, both of which are grade II listed.
-That at its eastern end dates from 1828, and is of slighly lighter construction than many Horseley bridges, while that at its western end dates from 1854, and is more highly decorated than usual.
+That at its eastern end dates from 1828, and is of slightly lighter construction than many Horseley bridges, while that at its western end dates from 1854, and is more highly decorated than usual.

 The ramps of the bridge are typically studded with alternating rows of protruding bricks to prevent the feet of the horse from sliding.
 The bridge may be constructed of cast iron (particularly in industrial areas) or of more conventional brick or stone.